JuliaPsychometrics/.github/profile/README.md

 The currently developed packages are:

 - [AbstractItemResponseModels.jl](https://github.com/JuliaPsychometrics/AbstractItemResponseModels.jl): A package providing an abstract interface for item response modeling.
-- [RaschModels.jl](https://github.com/JuliaPsychometrics/RaschModels.jl): A modeling package combining frequentist an bayesian methods for estimating and testing the following item response models: Rasch Model and LLTM for dichotomous data, (Linear) Partial Credit and (Linear) Rating Scale Model for polytomous data.
+- [RaschModels.jl (public soon)](https://github.com/JuliaPsychometrics/RaschModels.jl): A modeling package combining frequentist an bayesian methods for estimating and testing the following item response models: Rasch Model and LLTM for dichotomous data, (Linear) Partial Credit and (Linear) Rating Scale Model for polytomous data.

 ## Want to contribute?